Home » Herbs » What is Elderflower, its benefits & uses in food and medicine

 Eleanour Sinclair Rohde, A garden of Herbs, 1936

-Other option might be to grow elder from seeds which can be challenging and most growers don’t recommend it.
+Another option might be to grow elder from seeds, which can be challenging, and most growers don’t recommend it.

 Elderflowers recipes

-The most pleasant aroma with intensely floral flavor makes elderflower ideal for making a liqueur, ice cream, Elderflower popsicles, marshmallow fluff, yogurt, or in jams.
-However, you can use them for making fritters too.
+The pleasant aroma and intensely floral flavor make elderflower perfect for making Elderflower popsicles, marshmallow fluff, yogurt, or elderflower rhubarb jam.

-Elderflower also helps treat inflamed nasal passages and is a very popular cold and flu fighter.
-Thus making a delicious elderflower tea that helps ease coughs, running noses, and a sore throat make a sense.
-Elderflower tea is a natural source of vitamin C and antioxidants.
+Elderflower also helps soothe inflamed nasal passages and is a popular natural remedy for colds and flu.
+Elderflower tea makes a delicious and comforting drink that helps ease coughs, runny noses, and sore throats.
+It’s also a natural source of vitamin C and antioxidants.

 Elderflowers in remedies